fr1ll/sanger.blog/src/index.md

 socialImage: ''
 ---

-I am an earth scientist who likes messing with code.
+I am an earth scientist who likes to code.
 Topics: Little web hacks, coffee, visualization ideas...

 I hope for this to get weirder with time.